alexvolok/alexvolok.github.io/_posts/2019-12-27-adfv2-rest-api-part3-mapping-pagination.md

 <img src="/assets/images/posts/adf-rest-p3/step1-01.png" alt="Step 1-1" />
 <br /><br />

-However, because the current example uses oauth2, there is one prerequisite that must be fulfilled - bearer token to be passed.
-This token is necessary to get authentication during schema import because Azure Data Factory makes a call to API and load a sample data for further parsing and extracting a schema.
+However, because the current example uses oauth2, there is one prerequisite that must be fulfilled - bearer token to be passed on a design time.
+This token is necessary to get authentication during schema import, just because Azure Data Factory makes a call to API and load a sample data for further parsing and extraction of the schema.
 Because of this, following window will popup and it expects token to be entered:

 <img src="/assets/images/posts/adf-rest-p3/step1-02.png" alt="Step 1-1" />
 <br /><br />